 Looking to sell your car?

 I’ve bought two cars in the last 5 years and have gotten fair deals.
 I’ve followed my own advice and NEVER traded in my old cars.
 You’ll get a way better deal by using Craigslist 99% of the time.
-Look up what you could sell it for yourself before leaving the house…it’s easy to say no when you know you can do better.*
+Look up what you could sell it for yourself before leaving the house.
+It’s easy to say no when you know you can do better.*

 Doesn’t this make you want to buy your next car with cash?
 Yeah, me too.
 Hope this helps and good luck!

-Oh, and the finance manager is the one that logs in your car deal.
+The finance manager is the one that logs in your car deal.
 Feel free to work with the salesman on the price as much as you want, but the real stuff happens in the paperwork office.
 The salesman is getting a commission off of the sales price (front-end) and the finance manager is getting commission off of the extended warranties, insurances, add-ons, etc (back-end).

 I swear by Edmunds and Consumer Reports.
 Look up the invoices prices as well as what the car is going for in your area.
 Get pre-approved for a loan before hand and have an interest rate for the manager to beat.
 My first car the finance manager offer my something in the 6 range.
 I showed him my pre-approval in the 4 range.
 He came back with 3.6%.